bp30/IPE_IPEF_Analysis/README.md

 README:
-PSE_SM_4online.rmd contains scripts for analyses in the 'insert paper title' (ref).
+PSE_SM_4online.rmd contains scripts for analyses in a paper that is currently under preparation.
 A list of measures collected from the experiments are included in PSE_SM_4online.rmd.
 In addition, Bayes_scripts.R includes functions to extract information from Bayesian model output such as  prior simulation, posterior summaries, extract diagnositic information (e.g., Rhat), visualization, order restriction model comparison.
 LMM_scripts.R contains functions to help with within cluster centring, extract the mean value of each participant, visualization of varying effects and model refitting for frequentist LMM.

 Data cannot be uploaded due to ethical restrictions